vmware-tanzu/sonobuoy/site/content/posts/2021-03-08-establishing-reliability-as-code-via-sonobuoy.md

 The reliability scanner is ready to be used to scan your cluster.
 However, a cluster operator who is interested in creating a customized reliability check, will need to make modifications in two places in order to create a new customized reliability check.
 First, the new check must be defined by name, description, kind, and spec, in a [YAML configuration file](https://github.com/vmware-tanzu/sonobuoy-plugins/blob/master/reliability-scanner/plugin/reliability-scanner-custom-values.lib.yml) as shown below:

 ```
-name: ”Pod QOS check”
+name: "Pod QOS check"
    description: Checks each pod to see if the minimum desired QOS is defined
    kind: v1alpha1/pod/qos                  # location of the check logic
    spec:                                   # configurable by cluster operators
      minimum_desired_qos_class: Guaranteed # defines minimum expected QoS
      include_detail: true                  # includes the actual Pod QoS in the report
 ```

 Next, some Golang code must be written which actually does the check we need.
 As a starting point, the check will have to satisfy the [Querier](https://github.com/vmware-tanzu/sonobuoy-plugins/blob/master/reliability-scanner/api/v1alpha1/pod/qos/qos.go) Go interface (the project comes with a default [QoS implementation](https://github.com/vmware-tanzu/sonobuoy-plugins/blob/master/reliability-scanner/api/v1alpha1/pod/qos/qos.go) of the Querier interface), and a mapping must be made in the [scanner.go](https://github.com/vmware-tanzu/sonobuoy-plugins/blob/master/reliability-scanner/cmd/reliability-scanner/scanner.go) file.